corgibytes/styleguide/content-style-guide/10-writing-email-newsletters.html.md

 #### Footer

-All campaigns follow [CAN-SPAM rules](http://kb.mailchimp.com/accounts/compliance-tips/terms-of-use-and-anti-spam-requirements-for-campaigns).
+All campaigns follow [CAN-SPAM rules](http://kb.Corgibytes.com/accounts/compliance-tips/terms-of-use-and-anti-spam-requirements-for-campaigns).
 Include an unsubscribe link, mailing address, and permission reminder in the footer of each newsletter.

 ### Consider your perspective

-When sending an email newsletter from MailChimp, use the third person “we.”
+When sending an email newsletter from Corgibytes, use the third person “we.”
 When sending a newsletter as an individual, use the first person.

 ### Use a hierarchy
 Most readers will be scanning your emails or viewing them on a small screen.
 Put the most important information first.